Santa Barbara (TV series)

 Santa Barbara is an American television soap opera that aired on NBC from July 30, 1984, to January 15, 1993.
 The show revolves around the eventful lives of the wealthy Capwell family of Santa Barbara, California.
 Other prominent families featured on the soap were the rival Lockridge family, and the more modest Andrade and Perkins families.

 The serial was produced by Dobson Productions and New World Television, which also served as distributor for the show in international markets.
 Santa Barbara was the first series for New World Television.

-Santa Barbara aired in the United States at 3:00 PM Eastern (2:00 PM Central) on NBC in the same time slot as General Hospital on ABC and Guiding Light on CBS and right after Another World.
+Santa Barbara aired in the United States at 3:00 p.m.
+Eastern (2:00 p.m.
+Central) on NBC in the same time slot as General Hospital on ABC and Guiding Light on CBS and right after Another World.
 Santa Barbara aired in over 40 countries around the world.
 It became the longest-running television series in Russia, airing there from 1992 to 2002.
 Santa Barbara won 24 Daytime Emmy Awards and was nominated 30 times for the same award.
-The show also won 18 Soap Opera Digest Awards, and won various other awards.
+The show also won 18 Soap Opera Digest Awards and various other awards.

 Plot

+The original plotline surrounded conflicts between the wealthy Capwell and Lockridge families.
+Stage legend and Oscar nominee Dame Judith Anderson received a great deal of publicity for headlining the cast as Lockridge matriarch Minx.
+John Cory of The New York Times wrote "a good soap opera has plot, plot and more plot" describing the myriad of "dramatic possibilities", "ideological/societal warfare" and predicting "bitterness along the blue collar versus country club divide."

-Santa Barbara is notable for having a central plot around which many of the others revolve: the murder of Channing Capwell, Jr. This killing takes place five years before the series actually begins, at which point Joe Perkins, jailed for the murder, is paroled and returns to Santa Barbara determined to prove his innocence and renew his relationship with Kelly Capwell, sister of the victim.
-Over the course of the soap, almost every major character would be accused of the murder of Channing Capwell, Jr. or find his or her life involved in the incident in one way or another: from his illegitimate son to his mysterious, presumed-dead mother.
+A central plot around which many of the others revolve: the murder of Channing Capwell Jr. which takes place five years before the series begins.
+Joe Perkins has been jailed for the murder, paroled and returns to Santa Barbara determined to prove his innocence and renew his relationship with Kelly Capwell, sister of the victim.

+One controversial storyline involved Eden being brutally raped, and later discovering that her assailant was her gynecologist Zack Kelton, who had examined her after her rape.
+Zack's portrayer, former Dallas cast member Leigh McCloskey, stated that he was uncomfortable with the storyline as he felt that women had enough concerns about visiting gynecologists.

+In 1988 Libby Slate wrote for the Los Angeles Times, "Clearly, this is a show that is not afraid to take chances: Roles for deaf performers are a television rarity day or night" This was a reference to the character Sister Sarah, played by deaf actress Phyllis Frelich for 31 episodes.

+Over the course of the soap, almost every major character would be accused of the murder of Channing Capwell Jr. or find his or her life involved in the incident in one way or another: from his illegitimate son to his mysterious, presumed-dead mother.